Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

 ### canDecrypt

-Checks if it has been set a password or private key for the signature object.
+Checks if there has been a password or private key set for the signature object.
 Setting a password or private key for the signature object implies that when loading a signature, the Signature SDK will try to decrypt it with the provided password or private key.

 | Return values                                    |